The steps

 • The EU produces approximately 80% of the world’s foie gras.
 The other main producing countries are China, the United States and Canada.

-• According to Eurostat, intra-EU trade accounted for 196 million euros in 2022.
+• According to Eurostat, intra-community trade amounted to 242 million euros in 2023.

-• According to Eurostat in 2022, exports of foie gras from the EU to third countries accounted for 49 million euros.
+• According to Eurostat in 2023, EU exports of foie gras to third countries amounted to 75 million euros.